Ynglingatal: Author myth and royal ideology

-According to Yngling Saga, Fjolne, the first king described in Ynglingatal, was the son of the god Frey and a giantess named Gerd.
-The actual poem mentions nothing about this.
-Frey, the great fertility god in the Nordic countries, entered into a sacred wedding (Hiero Gamos) with Gerd, which is retold in the poem Skirnismål.
+According to the Ynglinga saga, Fjolne, the first king described in Ynglingatal, was the son of the god Frey and a giantess named Gerd.
+The actual poem mentions nothing about this, but since it only survives in citation it may have been mentioned in a lost verse.
+Frey, the great fertility god in the Nordic countries, entered into a sacred wedding (Hiero Gamos) with Gerd, which is retold in the poem Skírnismál.
 The mythological purpose of the holy wedding is to bear a child who is the child of both the parents but is neither god or giant but something completely different that will be the first of a "new" species; a new royal family.
 With effort and tensions from this, the king, who has high status, is valued above all other people.
 The author of the myth gives the king a special destiny as the main symbol within the ruling ideology in the Norse-thought universe.

-Both major ruling families in Norway, Yngling and Ladejarlsætten, legitimized their statuses by using a wedding myth.
-Just as Yngling had their legitimacy reinterpreted in Ynglingatal, the Ladejarlsætt got its equivalent in the poem Håleygjatal, which was written by the Norwegian poet Eyvindr skáldaspillir at the end of the 900s.
-In Håleygjatal it is Odin and the giantess Skade were of mythological origin, and their son Sæming is the ancestor of Hákon jarl.
+Both major ruling families in Norway, the Ynglings and Earls of Lade, legitimized their statuses by using a wedding myth.
+Just as Yngling had their legitimacy reinterpreted in Ynglingatal, the Ladejarlsætt got its equivalent in the poem Háleygjatal, which was written by the Norwegian poet Eyvindr skáldaspillir at the end of the 900s.
+In Háleygjatal it is Odin and the giantess Skade were of mythological origin, and their son Sæming is the ancestor of Hákon jarl.
 Both poems were thus used as genealogies and served as mythological propaganda, poetry, and grounds for alliances.

 According to religious historian Gro Steinsland, the myth also has an erotic element and is thus a fertility myth that tells of the relationship between the ruler and his "territory"; the scalds describe the land as a sexual, longing giantess who rested in the earl's arms.
 The prince guarantees growth and prosperity in their territory.
 There may have been a special connection between the king and the fertility goddess in times of crisis he was sacrificed to her.
 This is seen in Ynglingatal where Swedes sacrificed King Domalde after a prolonged famine.
 This is illustrated in Carl Larsson's controversial monumental picture Midvinterblot, but there are no other sources supporting the sacrificing of a king.